Sunday, December 31, 2023

 As you can see, it's a frustrating subject delve into.
 Edwards did that deliberately, to make us think about the language being used to describe our games, and boy did that ever backfire.
 Instead, everyone just took a surface-level look at the terms being used and then mixed up and misapplied what they were supposed to mean according to the theory.
 Good job, Ron.
 Thank goodness your theory was rotten down to its roots from the word "go," and nobody takes it seriously anymore.

 Now, I bring all this up to point out that one of the main strands in Avant-Garde play is storygaming, which takes coherence very seriously and sets Narrativism up on a pedestal as the best of the three creative agendas, the one that TTRPGs ought to be aiming at.
-Two of the key elements of the storygame play-style are (1) distributed authority over the fiction (meaning that players often have control of what exists in the world or what happens, aspects of gaming normally decided by the GM) and (2) an almost obsequious deference to the designer of a game as an auteur who intends for the players to experience something by playing that game rules-as-written, to the point where the designer's authority over the game is ideally supposed to trump that of the players or the GM (if there even is a GM)—as if the spectre of the designer were constantly hovering over the shoulders of everyone playing, to make sure that they're playing correctly—which is, I suppose, exactly what we should expect to see happen if we turn to rules systems to provide the consistently predictable outcomes required of satisfying stories.
+Two of the key elements of the storygame play-style are (1) distributed authority over the fiction (meaning that players often have control over what exists in the world or what happens, aspects of gaming normally decided by the GM) and (2) an almost obsequious deference to the designer of a game as an auteur who intends for the players to experience something by playing that game rules-as-written, to the point where the designer's authority over the game is ideally supposed to trump that of the players or the GM (if there even is a GM)—as if the spectre of the designer were constantly hovering over the shoulders of everyone playing, to make sure that they're playing correctly—which is, I suppose, exactly what we should expect to see happen if we turn to rules systems to provide the consistently predictable outcomes required of satisfying stories.

 While there are a huge number of indie RPGs designed with storygaming principles in mind, games like Burning Wheel and Sorcerer and Hillfolk, one of the first to achieve widespread popularity was FATE; but even FATE has been forgotten in the wake of Apocalypse World (and its descendant "Powered by the Apocalypse" games, including Blades in the Dark and its descendant "Forged in the Dark" games).
 But I do need to stress here once again that play-style is a way to play, not a kind of game.
 You can run OD&D in an Old-School way or a Trad way or even an Avant-Garde way if you want to.
 Play-style, creative agenda, and a third concept that I need to introduce next—"stance"—are all independent of system.
 A game system can facilitate or fight against any of these things, but they're mostly imposed on games by players and referees.